(These are the notes for a talk I gave to the Austin Prime Timers monthly meeting on Jan. 14, 2018)

-One of the supplements I take is a fish oil pill with lots of omega-3 fatty acids…I’m curious, how many of you take this supplement?
-Almost nobody argue against the idea that omega 3 fatty and other antioxidants are good for your brain.
+One of the supplements I take is a fish oil pill with omega-3 fatty acids.
+Almost nobody argues against the idea that omega 3 fatty acids and other antioxidants are good for your brain.
 People who eat lots of fish have better brain health.

-So, there is a correlation: eating more fish (left hand) - better brain health (right hand).
+So, there is a correlation: eating more fish = better brain health.
 But remember, just because two things happen together doesn’t mean one causes the other.
 A correlation is not a cause.
 We have to remain aware of our tendency to alway want to assign reasons and causes to things, even when they are not there.

 So, I was not happy to see a recent massive NIH study of ~3,500 subjects, recruited from 82 academic and community medical centers that finds no cognitive effects of dietary supplementation with omega-3, other long-chain polyunsaturated fatty acids, and many other compounds for which effects are claimed in smaller individual studies, things like, lutein, zeaxanthin, vitamins D, C, E, beta carotene, and zinc.